 Interesting Facts: With 48 UNESCO World Heritage Sites, Spain ranks second in Europe and third globally.
 The most famous ones are the Alhambra fortress in Granada, the works of Antoni Gaudi in Barcelona, and the pilgrimage route – Camino de Santiago.

 As we were exiting a garden restaurant in Seville, we came across a festival with dancing and singing.
-This is where I bought a huge sombrero for a souvenir and carried it back all the way to Kuwait.
+This is where I bought a massive sombrero for a souvenir and carried it back all the way to Kuwait.

-Other memorable sights along our drive through Spain were the expansive sun-flower fields, Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.
+Other memorable sights along our drive through Spain were the expansive sun-flower fields, the Mosque of Córdoba, La Sagrada Familia, The Caves of Nerja, and Plaza Mayor.

 The journey back

 The journey back to Kuwait was anticlimactic and passed in a blur.
 I can't recall half of the places we camped at.
 I think my dad was in a hurry to return and drove a lot.

 Our supply of traveler's checks was running low.
 We didn't have ATMs or Credit Cards to replenish our cash.

 But by the time we made it back home, I had accumulated a lifetime's worth of memories and adventures.

 I didn't know it back then, but that epic journey was the seed for my love of adventure and travel.